MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 # Run Hyper-V in a Virtual Machine with Nested Virtualization

 Nested virtualization is a feature that allows you to run Hyper-V inside of a Hyper-V virtual machine.
 In other words, with nested virtualization, a Hyper-V host itself can be virtualized.
 Some use cases for nested virtualization would be to run a Hyper-V Container in a virtualized container host, set-up a Hyper-V lab in a virtualized environment, or to test multi-machine scenarios without the need for individual hardware.
 This document will detail software and hardware prerequisites, configuration steps, and provide troubleshooting details.
+If run Hyper-V on a Windows Insider preview build 14361 or later, see [Nested Virtualization Preview for Windows Insiders: Builds 14361+](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting#nested-virtualization-preview-for-windows-insiders-builds-14361).

 ## Prerequisites